haya-finance/haya-interface/README.md

 # Introduction

-Web theme with name as 'HAYA'.
+Web theme with name as HAYA.
 Its name of insect but we derived it from two popular UI framework, HAYA and Ant Design .
 It provides best features from each.
 Follows design principle of AntDesign and uses the Component of HAYA.

 # Getting Started